hqywork/EntityFramework.wiki.Chinesize/Guiding-Principles.md

 The purpose of this page is to list out the things that help us make decisions when designing/implementing/reviewing EF7 (and later releases).
 This will help us make individual decisions that result in a cohesive stack.

+**NOTE**
+> These are principles and not hard-and-fast rules.
+Time constraints, user experience, or other circumstances may mean we violate the principles.

 ## High Level Principles
 The following principles define what we are trying to achieve with EF7.
 They shape how we prioritize and design features.